 - Sit on the mat so that your lower back touches the bolster.

-- Walk your hands back to slowly, lean back, and prop your back against the bolster.
-It’s best to not use your abs to lean back as an incorrect engagement of your abs can place unnecessary strain on your connective tissues and contribute to the development of diastasis recti.
+- Walk your hands back slowly, lean back, and prop your back against the bolster.
+It’s best not to use your abs to lean back as an incorrect engagement of your abs can place unnecessary strain on your connective tissues and contribute to the development of diastasis recti.